There are many reasons to reduce your plastic footprint and this article will tell you how you can do it!

 Fruit and vegetables can be bought with plastic packaging, so avoid buying any that comes wrapped in plastic.

-It’s unlikely you’ll be able to eliminate plastic completely, but if you can eliminate it to a bare minimum, that’s a great way to reduce your plastic footprint and move towards zero waste living!
+It’s unlikely you’ll be able to eliminate plastic completely, but if you can eliminate it to a bare minimum, that’s a great way to reduce your plastic footprint and move towards zero-waste living!

 16. Ditch cling film/food wrap

 One of the ways you can do this is to use cling film.
-However, this is plastic that just ends up in landfill or even worse, is left on the trail of a hike.
+However, this is plastic that just ends up in landfills or even worse, is left on the trail of a hike.

-I used to it a lot when I was on my working holiday in New Zealand.
+I used to do it a lot when I was on my working holiday in New Zealand.
 It wasn’t until a few years later that I realised just how much plastic I had used and shuddered at the thought of where it might be now!